Casper College classifies students according to their educational objectives, college credits earned, and credit hour load.

 Accepted on probation.
 The status is given to students who have submitted a degree-seeking application and unofficial transcripts with less than a 2.0 CGPA and have met the minimum requirements for admission.
 Students are required to submit official transcripts to complete the admissions process.
 Students at this status are not eligible for scholarships or federal grants or loans without official transcripts.*

-Accepted with complete admission file on probation.
-The status given to students who have submitted a degree seeking application and official transcripts with less than a 2.0 CGPA and have met the minimum requirements for admission.
+Admitted on probation with complete admission file.
+The status is given to students who have submitted a degree-seeking application and official transcripts with less than a 2.0 CGPA and have met the minimum requirements for admission.
 Students at this status are eligible for scholarships or federal grants or loans.

 Non-degree.
-The status given to students who have submitted a non-degree seeking application and met the minimum requirements to register for courses.
+The status is given to students who have submitted a non-degree-seeking application and met the minimum requirements to register for courses.
 Students at this status are not eligible for scholarships or federal grants or loans.

-*Students who do not submit official transcripts are not allowed to continue attending as a degree-seeking student and a hold will be placed on their account after the census day.
-To release this hold, students can submit official transcripts or submit a request to Enrollment Services to continue attending as a non-degree seeking student.
+*Students who do not submit official transcripts are not allowed to continue attending as degree-seeking students and a hold will be placed on their account after the census day.
+To release this hold, students can submit official transcripts or submit a request to Enrollment Services to continue attending as non-degree-seeking students.

 The admissions coordinator may make exceptions to the admissions policy.